harshitmishra13/docs.upsidedownlabs.tech/_sources/kits/npg-lite-kits/npg-lite-explorer/index.rst

 #####################################

 The Explorer Pack is the entry-level kit designed to get you started with the NPG Lite ecosystem.
-It provides everything you need for biopotential signal acquisition and experimentation, including the Proto Playmate for custom prototyping.
+It provides everything you need for bio-potential signal acquisition and experimentation, including the Proto Playmate for custom prototyping.
 Whether you are a beginner, educator, or enthusiast, this pack allows you to quickly set up and begin exploring EEG, EMG, ECG, and more.

 👉🏻 **Get yours on CrowdSupply**: `Neuro PlayGround Lite <https://www.crowdsupply.com/upside-down-labs/neuro-playground-lite>`__